dedis/student_21_d-voting_admin/README.md

 # Front-end of the DELA evoting system
  This project is the front-end part of an evoting system based in [dela](https://github.com/dedis/dela), a distributed ledger from the DEDIS lab.

+ It allows the user to create a new election, close/cancel it and also vote on on-going elections.
+ All the elections and their operations are saved on smart contracts from dela.

+  There is currently no real authentication mechanism, simply a login button that gives an id and a token to a user.
+When a user cast a vote, his/her vote is encrypted using the dkg public key of the nodes running the dela system.
+The anonymity of a voter is not guaranteed, only the content of the vote meaning that it is possible to know who voted.
-It needs to have Dela nodes running.
+ It needs to have Dela nodes running every time you want to run the frontend web-application.
  The user interface uses [React](https://reactjs.org/), a javascript library.
+You can find the instruction about running a react-app in the app folder.

 # Installation instruction of Dela library
  For the front-end to work, you need to have 3 dela nodes running on your computer.
 To do that, you first need to clone the [dela/dedis](https://github.com/dedis/dela) repository and then go on the `d-voting-code-refactoring` branch.
 Memcoin is the default CLI to handle Dela nodes.
 You can find it in “cli/node/memcoin”.
 Be sure to run “go install” in it and add GOPATH/bin to your PATH environment.
 You also need to run "go install" in cli/crypto.

  ## Running the Dela nodes
  For all the following instruction, you should be in the dela folder.
  Then run :
  ```